nystudio107/tailwind-css-performance/README.md

 Small repo to demonstrate the slow building of Tailwind CSS 2.0 using `webpack-dev-server` HMR & PostCSS.

-## Broken - Tailwind 2.x
+## Works - Tailwind 1.x

-This is the Broken - Tailwind 2.x branch; you can find the [Solution - Tailwind 1.x branch here](https://github.com/nystudio107/tailwind-css-performance/tree/solution) which is a solution for Tailwind CSS 1.x, but it breaks in Tailwind CSS 2.x
+This is the Works - Tailwind 1.x branch; you can find the [Solution - Tailwind 1.x branch here](https://github.com/nystudio107/tailwind-css-performance/tree/solution) which is a solution for Tailwind CSS 1.x, but it breaks in Tailwind CSS 2.x

 This is written up in detail in the [Speeding Up Tailwind CSS Builds](https://nystudio107.com/blog/speeding-up-tailwind-css-builds) article.